brianwillis/brianwillis.github.com/_posts/2012-09-13-initial-impressions-of-todays-iphone-5-announcement.md

 ---
 layout: post
-title: Initial Impressions of Today's iPhone 5 Announcement
+title: Initial Impressions of Today’s iPhone 5 Announcement
 ---

 Apple will sell a lot of these.
 Any criticism that you hear today will be shut down with the counter-argument that Apple is going to sell millions of iPhone 5s and we all know it.